 Abram Has Questions

 Do you have questions for God like Abram did?
 Are there things He says or does that overwhelm you at times?
-Don’t be afraid to ask Him for answers.
-But you must be willing to listen and wait for His answers.
+Don’t be afraid to ask your questions, but you must be willing to wait and listen for His answers.